codingcatgirl/choo/docs/transit/models.rst

 .. py:class:: Way(origin: Location, destination: Location, distance: int=None)

     Individual transport (walk, bike, taxi…) with no schedule.
-Used for example to get from a :py:class:`Location` that is not a :py:class:`Stop` to a :py:class:`Stop` and for changes but also for trips that are faster by foot.
+Used for example to get from a :py:class:`Address` to a :py:class:`Stop` and for changes but also for trips that are faster by foot.

     .. attribute:: origin